course-details-portlet

 • knowledge on conditions regarding upbringing, family policy and changes in family patterns.

-• insight into political and administrative decision-making processes and how social workers can contribute to general information and political advice.
+• insight into political and administrative decision-making processes and how child welfare workers and social workers can contribute to general information and political counseling.

 Skills - The student can: